uw-it-aca/uw-django-oidc/README.md

     'uw_oidc.middleware.IdtokenValidationMiddleware'

 To use this client, you'll need these settings in your application or script:

+    # a custom http header indicating if the request is from an oidc client
+    UWOIDC_CLIENT_HEADER

     # Specifies the name of the token to be stored in Django session
     SESSION_TOKEN_NAME